 Riddle: I can travel around the world while staying in the same corner.
 What am I?

-Why?
-A stamp stays in the corner of an envelope, yet it can travel across countries and continents.
-Pretty clever, right?
+A postage stamp stays in the corner of an envelope, yet it can travel across countries and continents as the letter moves.
+Riddles like this encourage lateral thinking and creative interpretation.

 4. The Sound of Silence